acj/OpenCast/README.md

 OpenCast is a Mac/iOS framework for communicating with Google Cast devices.
-It ships with the same headers as the official [Google Cast iOS framework](https://developers.google.com/cast/docs/downloads#ios) and aims to be fully API-compatible with it.
+It ships with the same headers as the official [Google Cast iOS framework](https://developers.google.com/cast/docs/downloads#ios) and aims to be fully API-compatible with version 2 of the official framework.

 # Use Cases
 * Developing Mac apps that interact with Google Cast devices (e.g., Chromecast)